Drabis/portfolio/README.md

 Link to the my portfolio:  https://drabis.github.io/portfolio/
 # portfolio
 Welcome to my portfolio.
 Here you'll read about me and have access to my work.
-When accessing my page you will be present to view my contact info and also how to connect with me on my socials media.
+When accessing my page you will be present to view my simple design page along with my contact info and also how to connect with me on my socials media.

 ## Acceptance Criteria